 Issue/risk Impact/ Action to mitigate risk 16 The Council has seen demographic changes over time and will do so again in the future.
 Changes in population and number of households have not always translated into increases in service costs.
 The Council is expecting to see population changes over the next 5 years.
-This has the potential to create additional demand of up to 3% per annum on social care.
-The Council now includes an estimate for increased needs in its MTFP.
-The Council has a Social Care Reserve and a Social Care contingency to allow it to respond to changes in demand in-year.
+This has the potential to create additional demand of up to 3% per annum The Council now includes an estimate for increased needs in its MTFP.
+The Council has a Social Care Reserve and a Social Care contingency to allow it to respond to changes in demand in-year. on social care.
 17 The Council has a number of outsourced services and significant contracts that are due for renewal in the next few years (some have been extended as Coronavirus regulations allowed for that).
 Key contract expiry dates are (Refuse - 2024, Residual Waste - 2024, Leisure - 2022, Highways 2023).
 The Council will aim to make savings on reprocurement.
 Contract procurement can be costly and one off specialist support will be needed to: Support market testing - gain intelligence about market conditions, appetite of bidders, recently commissioned tenders etc Provide Tender support - for example in terms of writing specifications in a way to illicit most bidders and best possible bid Give Legal advice - in terms of contracts, terms and conditions, procurement method The MTFP is prudent and does not include savings for contracts to be let.
-The budget for 21/22 does include provision for external support to enable the Council to get the best deal.
-18 The Council's net pension liability for the Local Government Pension Scheme (controlled by Leicestershire County Council as the Pension Fund administrator) has decreased from £47m The position will be monitored but the Council's MTFP includes a 1% increase in rates per annum as per the Pension Fund.
+The budget for 21/22 does include provision for external support to enable the Council to achieve savings targets of at least 10% in its procurement activity.
+18 The Council's net pension liability for the The position will be monitored Local Government Pension Scheme (controlled by Leicestershire County Council as the Pension Fund administrator) has decreased from £47m but the Council's MTFP includes a 1% increase in rates per annum as per the Pension Fund.